ashishbongu/OnWings/README.md

 # ✈️ OnWings

 A modern, full-featured flight booking web application built with React, Redux Toolkit, and Vite.
-OnWings provides an intuitive interface for searching flights, booking tickets, and managing reservations with stunning visual effects and smooth animations.
+OnWings provides an intuitive interface for searching flights, booking tickets, and managing reservations with stunning visual effects with 2D seat booking and smooth animations.

 ## 🌟 Features